Ten Lessons I Had to Learn While I Lived My First Years After Diagnostic HIV antibody Testing by Nick Domitrovich

-Although the author "forgets", and I mention, also the women, sometimes contaminated in the first relationship, with a fist, a sacrilegant who asked for a "proof of love" (disgust) and ended up in Rua da Amargura or Amparo (Sic) Maternal as well as wives, Who believed themselves to be "safe" because of being "in a marriage", "and a stable relationship" or simply getting off guard because they loved that guy and who eventually came to discover ten, perhaps six years later in prenatal care, and her husband called her a slut, Or as Amarilys, in memoriam, who had the greatness of keeping an open relationship and all she asked the undressed was to use the condom and she only came to know nine years later in a preoperative where a candidiasis was detected RECURRENT.
+Although the author “forgets”, and I mention, also the women, sometimes contaminated in the first relationship, with a bullshit, a sacripanta who asked for a “proof of love” (disgust) and who ended up in Rua da Amargura or in Amparo (sic) Maternal, as well as wives, who believed they were “safe”, because they were in “a marriage”, “and a stable relationship” or who simply let their guard down because they loved that guy and who eventually came to discover ten, perhaps six years later in prenatal care, and her husband called her a slut, Or as Amarilys, in memoriam, who had the greatness of keeping an open relationship and all she asked the undressed was to use the condom and she only came to know nine years later in a preoperative where a candidiasis was detected RECURRENT.

 Second, I hope to continue the open dialogue.
 Although we have come a long way in recent years 35 in the fight against HIV, there is still much work to be done, not least of which is to educate and continue to fight stigma.
 So without further ado, here are ten of the lessons I learned during my first year living with HIV.

 Okay, so I lied.
 I will make a statement on the medical developments.